 In addition to animals and seasons, ponds are also great for plant observation.
 The ponds around our former home were surrounded by trees, bullrushes, and reeds.
 Now that we’ve moved near the coast, our ponds still have trees, rushes, and reeds, but they usually have pond palms, lily pads, and moss all around.

 Our memories of the ponds around us and our visits to the local ponds have make it easy to continually keep pond life a focal point in our nature studies.
 If that’s not the case for you, I hope all of this will serve as inspiration while you’re exploring a pond with your kids. 🙂

 If you’re planning a pond study with your kids in upcoming weeks, I invite you to use this Pond Life Printable Pack to add some fun to your study.
-You can find it in the Subscriber Resource Library or subscribe to the newsletter to gain access to the Resource Library.
+You can find it in the Subscriber Resource Library or become an email subscriber to gain access to the Resource Library.
 (Friendly reminder: you can find the updated password in your most recent email from Table Life Blog.)

 Also, while this printable pack was inspired by Over and Under the Pond, we’ve been reading lots of other books about ponds recently.
 If you’re looking for some additional reading to help you study pond life, don’t miss my pond life book list.
 I’ve got lots of options for you there!